keiranjaneapp/assignment-ollie/README.md

   - Documentation / README.
   - Code changes in commits and commit messages.

-You may choose Ruby, Java, C#, Python, JavaScript or TypeScript to complete the solution.
+You may choose Ruby, Java, C# or Python to complete the solution.

 Your code should include a set of unit tests.
 You do not need to include a database, console application or GUI.
 The unit tests are all that is required.